atelierspierrot/atelierspierrot/USAGE.md

 [![documentations](http://img.ateliers-pierrot-static.fr/read-the-doc.svg)](http://docs.ateliers-pierrot.fr/)
 [![manuals](http://img.ateliers-pierrot-static.fr/read-the-man.svg)](http://mans.ateliers-pierrot.fr/)

-This domcument explains how to install and use our packages in your work.
+This document explains how to install and use our packages in your work.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described